deltadefi-protocol/aiken-virtual-dex/specs/5_trade_account.md

    - Signed by owner
    - Emergency token is minted, with minting redeemer checked
-   - `EmergencyToken` with correct token name of hash of current address is burnt in current transaction
+   - Output UTxO back to current address with `EmergencyIncidentInitiation` Datum attached inline and with `EmergencyToken`